CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

     "latitude"35.6
 }'

-This endpoint is strictly for giving recommendation for users by their location.
+<span style="font-family:san-serif; font-size:15px;">This endpoint is strictly for giving recommendation for users by their location.</span>
 ```javascript
 {
     "message" "Success",